When did the teams form?

 Who else plays on the team?
 On the other teams?

-Although the league is advertised as co-ed, its predominant membership is cisgender white gay men in their 30s.
+Although the league is advertised as co-ed, its predominant membership is cisgender white gay men in their 30s and 40s.

 How do I find out more?
 Where do I sign up?

-Send an email to any or all of our coaches: Robbie or Sawyer (for the Trailblazers), Graham, Ethan, or Aiden (for the Barnstormers), or James for general questions/info, or Michael, the website administrator.
+Send an email to any or all of our coaches: Robbie or Sawyer (for the Trailblazers), Ethan or Aiden (for the Barnstormers), James (for general inquiries), or Michael, the website administrator.
 You can also find us on Facebook: http://www.facebook.com/teamtrailstormers.